alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Control<br><br>
- Power: Energy / Telekinesis
+ Power: Energy / Telekinesis<br>
- Knowledge: Evocation - Harnessing the forces of the spiritual realm.
+ Knowledge: Evocation - Harnessing the forces of the spiritual realm.<br>
  Description: The Power of Control enables a wizard to command powerful forces.
 Through evocation, the practitioner can manipulate energy and bend it to their will.
 This understanding arises from recognizing that spiritual entities are themselves embodiments of force and possess the capacity to shape and impact the physical world.
 <br>
 <pre>